codethesaurus/docs/docs/install/install-ct-manual.md

 11. To deactivate the virtual environment, run `venv\Scripts\deactivate.bat`

 ### Manual Install - Mac

-Note: These instructions only work on Intel-based Macs.
-For the new M1 Macs, the basic installation process is about the same, but you may need to review directions on Homebrew's website to see how to properly install Python.
-We hope to update these directions soon.

 1. Check to see if Python 3.x is installed with `python --version` or `python3 --version`.
 If Python 3.x isn't installed, install it with `brew install python`